Torsion in Kauffman bracket skein module of a $4$-strand Montesinos knot exterior: Introduction

+Actually, incompressible surfaces in most Montesinos link exteriors were determined in \cite[Section 1]{Oe84}.
+By the results there, for the present knot $K$, except the peripheral torus and just one isotopy class which occurs when $\sum_{i=1}^4a_i/b_i=0$, each closed incompressible surface is isotopic to a surface obtained from a disjoint union of finitely many Conway spheres by a sequence of ``peripheral tubing" operations.
+Each Conway sphere is required to encircle exactly two tangles, and each tube is required to pass through at least one tangle.
+Then it follows that $E_K$ contains closed incompressible surface of every genus $\ge 2$, but does not contain an incompressible torus.
+It is also known that each tubed incompressible surface in $E_K$ remains incompressible in any nontrivial Dehn filling of $E_K$.

-Recently, Belletti and Detcherry \cite{BD24} gave criteria for the existence of torsion in $\mathcal{S}(M)$ for closed 3-manifolds $M$, based on Witten's finiteness Theorem, a highly-nontrivial result of \cite{GJS23}.
+Recently, Belletti and Detcherry \cite{BD25} gave criteria for the existence of torsion in $\mathcal{S}(M)$ for closed 3-manifolds $M$, based on the confirmation of Witten's finiteness conjecture, a highly nontrivial result of Gunningham, Jordan, and Safronov \cite{GJS23}.
 In contrast, our method of constructing torsion is straightforward and rather understandable.

-The content is organized as follows: Section 2 presents many explicit computations in the skein module of the $3$-cube graph exterior; to ensure the readability, we put several figures in the appendix.
-In Section 3, we show $(q^4-1)e=0$ and $e\ne 0$, and give further discussions in three remarks.
-In Section 4, we generalize the construction in Section 3 to produce torsion $e^{(n)}$ with $(q^{2n}-1)e^{(n)}=0$.
+The content is organized as follows.
+In Section 2 we present many explicit computations in the skein module of the $3$-cube graph exterior, to obtain the fascinating identity (\ref{eq:wonderful}) which will play a key role, and show $(q^2-1)e=0$ in $\mathcal{S}(E_K)$.
+To ensure the readability, we put several figures in the appendix.
+In Section 3, we show $e\ne 0$ so as to establish Theorem \ref{thm:main}, by studying a special class of ${\rm SL}(2,\mathbb{C})$-representations of $\pi_1(E_K)$.
+Moreover, we construct an infinite family of hyperbolic rational homology spheres whose skein modules admit torsion, by Dehn fillings of $E_K$.

 Throughout the paper, we denote $q^{-1}$ as $\overline{q}$, denote $q^{-\frac{1}{2}}$ as $\overline{q}^{\frac{1}{2}}$, and so forth.
 Let $\alpha=q+\overline{q}$.
 Each link is equipped with the blackboard framing.